The Nappy Lady Ltd

 What Does A Nappy Liner Do?

-A nappy liner is the last layer that goes inside the nappy, nearest baby's skin.
+A cloth nappy liner is the last layer that goes inside the nappy, nearest baby's skin.
 The liner does two things:

 1. It allows urine to pass through, but as the liner is non absorbent, it cannot return, thus keeping baby's bottom a bit drier.